 I have some errors with the hreflang tags

-In this article, you will learn how to troubleshoot the most common error messages with hreflang tags.
+In this article, you’ll learn how to troubleshoot the most common errors related to hreflang tags when using Weglot.

 What are hreflang tags?